 Some of the popular hybrids include:

-- S. Mauna Loa - A larger plant, that grows up to 2 feet.
+- S. Mauna Loa: This is a larger plant, that grows up to 2 feet high.

-- S. Mojo - A striking, large plant with vibrant green leaves.
+- S. Mojo: This striking, large plant has vibrant green leaves.

-- S. Golden Delicious - The new growth has a golden-green color that is stunning.
+- S. Golden Delicious: The new growth on this variety has a golden-green color that is stunning.

-Protect your children and pets from the Peace Lily.
-Though they're not a true lily and are not poisonous, they can irritate the stomach or cause extreme salivating if ingested.
+Protect your children and pets from the peace lily.
+Though they're not a true lily and are not lethal, they can irritate the stomach or cause extreme salivating if ingested.
 Cats and dogs that ingest peace lily leaves will begin to salivate profusely.
 If left untreated, peace lily poisoning could lead to renal failure.
 Speak with your vet or poison control if you suspect your child or animal ingested this plant.